 - Eagle X01 groupset offers smooth shifting and unmatched gearing

-- Designed for extreme riders who need more travel from their 29er enduro sled
+- For extreme riders who need more travel from their 29er enduro sled

 More Hightower builds

 View more All-Mountain & Trail

 |150mm Travel Fork|

 Head Tube Angle

 So Much Fun!

 I had been thinking about getting a new bike for a while and I am so happy I got this one!
 The 29 inch wheel has been so fun over the 27.5.
 Going from a 1x11 (32T) to a 1x12 (30T) has been a little bit interesting to get used to.
 Going uphill on the 29 inch wheel it seems like it has two speeds- PR crushing or turtle slow.
 I have noticed when I get over variable terrain with the 175mm crank arms and lower bottom bracket on this bike I am pedal striking in places that I haven't on previous bike (My last bike was a 2014 Bronson 650B).
 Overall I love this bike and would highly recommend it but I would think about getting a 170mm crankset for this bike to help cut down on the strikes.